hydroper/ts4air/docs/typescript-introduction.md

 - Use of features beyond ECMA-262 3rd edition, including:
   - `this` on class static method will return the class from the current class definition, not the one from the method scope itself.
 - Use of Node.js `exports`.
 It might be supported later.
+- Relying on `constructor.name`, which does not exist in ActionScript classes.